iamniteshtiwari/UserManagementFastApi/README.md

 ## step3
-install the requirments.txt file in env using command "pip install -r requirments.txt".
+install the requirments.txt file in env using command "pip install -r requirments.txt.

 ## step4
 download the tableplus and and create the connection with sqllite and choose folder "user.db". from usermanagementapi folder.